entur/cloud-logging/README.md

 # Roadmap

  * Replace the correlation-id tracing artifacts with standardized modern equivalents, i.e. span id and so on.
  * Better define and tune request-response logging JSON format
+    * Add support for other text formats